gk199/Run3-HCAL-LLP-Analysis/Run/Condor/README.md

 ```
 voms-proxy-init --voms cms
 ```
-Copy over output file from `/tmp/` area into local or home area.
+Copy over output file from `/tmp/` area into local, private, or home area.

 **3. Run:**

-Remember to recompile the DisplacedHcalJetAnalyzer executable!
-Important: If no CMSSW is setup in the Condor submission, then do not compile DisplacedHcalJetAnalyzer within a CMSSW release.
-If CMSSW is used, make sure that the environment `DisplacedHcalJetAnalyzer` was compiled in is the same as the CMSSW release `condor_executable.sh` sets up!
-This is currently `CMSSW_14_0_0`.
-Do `cmsenv` in this release, logout, and login to submit the Condor jobs.

-Check the trees that are run over in `ScoresToEventBased-v3.py` with `trees_to_iterate`.
-After 3.13 only `NoSel` can be run over.

-(Outdated: Zip the BDT weights files, `zip -r <zip file name> <directory name>`.)

-Submit a condor job for each file in input text file:
+Submit a condor job for each file in input text file.
+This zips up executables and inputs in DisplacedHcalJetAnalyzer, Classifiers, and JetVetoMaps.
 ```
 python3 condor_run.py -i <input_file_path> -o <output_directory_tag> -p <path_to_proxy_file> <other optional arguments, -d -t -f>
 ```